Circassian genocide: Methods of massacre

 In May 1818, the village of Tram was surrounded, burnt, and its inhabitants killed by Russian forces under the command of General Ivan Petrovich Delpotso, who took orders from Yermolov and who then wrote to the Circassian forces:

 The complete destruction of villages with everything within them became a standard action by the Russian army and Cossack units.
 Nevertheless, the Circassian resistance continued.
 Villages that had previously accepted Russian rule were found resisting again, much to the ire of Russian commanders.

 In September 1820, Russian forces began to forcibly resettle inhabitants of Eastern Circassia.
 Military forces were sent into Kabardia, killing cattle and causing large numbers of inhabitants to flee into the mountains, with the land these inhabitants had once lived on being acquired for the Kuban Cossacks.
 The entirety of Kabardia (Eastern Circassia) was then declared property of the Russian government.

 General Yermolov accelerated his efforts in Kabardia, with the month of March 1822 alone seeing 14 villages being destroyed as Yermolov led expeditions.
 In February 1824, the Russian army led by General Vlasov attacked the Circassian villages of Jambut, Aslan, Morza, and Tsab Dadhika and completely destroyed them, along with the inhabitants, despite the villages being at peace with the Russian Empire.
 In 1828, General Emanuel destroyed 6 Natukhaj Circassian villages and many more Shapsug Circassian villages.
 He then passed the Kuban and burned 210 more villages.

 The Treaty of Adrianople was signed on 14 September 1829.
 According to the document, Circassia was given by the Ottoman Empire to Russia.
 The Circassians considered it invalid, arguing that because their territory had been independent of the Ottomans, Istanbul had no right to cede it.
 Circassian ambassadors were sent to England, France and Ottoman lands announcing that they denied the treaty under all conditions.

 In 1831, the Russian government considered the destruction of the Natukhaj tribe in favor of populating their land on the northern coast of the Black Sea with Cossacks.
 In late 1831, in retaliation for Circassian attacks against Cossack military bases, Russian General Frolov and his task force destroyed several villages.
 Beginning the night of November 20, a "horror campaign" was started, in which villages were surrounded by artillery and bombarded.
 The targets were local homes, as well as mosques.
 The operation was described in a report:

 In another report, General Rosen described how, in December 1831, 381 Circassians were captured by his forces and boasted about taking them prisoner and firing at villages, leaving 100 men and 50 women dead.
-He goes on to detail how when setting fire to a village, a Russian soldier named Midvideiv killed a Circassian who tried to stop him from burning down a mosque.
+He goes on to detail how when setting fire to a village, a Russian soldier named Midvideiv (or Medvedev) killed a Circassian who tried to stop him from burning down a mosque.